mhr/kcpo-icml/README.md

 # README

 Code for Koopman Constrained Policy Optimization as presented at ICML 2023.
-Our paper is available https://differentiable.xyz/papers/paper_45.pdf.
+Our paper is available at https://differentiable.xyz/papers/paper_45.pdf.

 ## Installation
 Try to run the Python scripts below and install things whenever things break.